 The sustainability of the Temuan Orang Asli community in Kampung Orang Asli Bukit Cheeding and Pulau Kempas, Mukim Tanjung Duabelas, Kuala Langat District heavily relies on short-term self-employment, agricultural work and the collection and sale of non-timber forest products.

-Global Environment Centre (GEC) and Yayasan Hasanah have joined forces to focus on empowering and building the capacity of the Temuan Orang Asli community towards social entrepreneurship.
+In this phase, the Global Environment Centre (GEC) and Yayasan Hasanah have joined forces to focus on empowering and building the capacity of the Temuan Orang Asli community towards social entrepreneurship.
 This initiative aims to enhance, scale-up and incorporate value-added components to the existing livelihood options as well as development of new livelihood options at their villages, including a full-scale implementation of Indigenous Village Tourism Package (IVTP) and operationalisation of Temuan Culture Information Centre (TCIC).

 Additionally, the project also aims to capitalise the cultural, natural and environmental educational tourism potential of the nearby Kuala Langat North Forest Reserve (KLNFR) by developing interpretive trails within the reserve.